What is Spanking?

 They all involve the use of an object instead of a hand.
 Adults more commonly spank boys than girls, both at home and in school.

-Punishment is motivated by anger, focuses on the past, and results in either compliance (due to fear) or rebellion and feelings of shame, guilt and/or hostility.
+Punishment is motivated by anger, focuses on the past, and results in either compliance (due to fear) or rebellion and feelings of shame, guilt, and/or hostility.

-On the other hand, discipline is motivated by love for the child, focuses on the future, and results in obedience and feelings of security.
+Conversely, discipline is motivated by love for the child, focuses on the future, and results in obedience and feelings of security.

-This is because the term discipline derives from the root word “disciple” which means “to teach.”
+This is because the term discipline derives from the root word “disciple,” which means “to teach.”

-Parents have an ongoing opportunity and responsibility to teach their children how to live life as effectively and healthfully as possible.
+Parents have an ongoing opportunity and responsibility to teach their children how to live as effectively and healthfully as possible.

-Simply put, prevention is easier than cure.
+But, prevention is easier than cure.
 Parents may spank children in response to undesired behavior.

 You can say that spanking is an appropriate form of discipline.